hightouchio/passage/README.md

 With **Standard** tunnels, Passage acts as an SSH client, opening an SSH connection to an internet-facing remote bastion server, then from there opening an upstream connection to a private service within the remote network.

-With **Reverse** tunnels, Passage acts as an SSH server, allowing remote clients to forward a local port from a hidden server to a dedicated port on the Passage instance, therefore achieving a tunnel without requiring a remote bastion server to be exposed to the internet.
+With **Reverse** tunnels, Passage acts as an SSH server, allowing remote clients to forward a local port from a hidden server to a dedicated port on the Passage instance, therefore achieving a tunnel without requiring a remote bastion server to be exposed to inbound traffic from the internet.

 ## Usage
 Passage is primarily started through the subcommand `passage server`.